samson8884/AngularSeed/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

-## Development server
+## Running the app

+1. Run `npm install` to install all dependencies.
+This is a one time install.

-Run `ng start` for a dev server.
+2. Run `npm start` for a dev server.
+This starts the UI and Express API server (proxy server).
 Navigate to `http://localhost:3333/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding